 It is important for the student to remember that once in the internship position one is seldom considered a student.
 He/she has become a professional business person and the host design firm expects professionalism when dealing with their clientele and/or business associates.
 Confidentiality to the host design firm must be honored.
 It is considered inappropriate to discuss business dealings or design projects outside the host firm unless authorized to do so.
 The intern is in the professional world of design and must conduct himself/herself as an ethical business person.

-Always remember that you are not only representing the University of Tennessee at Chattanooga and the Interior Design Department, but you are also a part of the firm in which you are interning.
+Always remember that you are not only representing the University of Tennessee at Chattanooga and the Interior Architecture and Design Department, but you are also a part of the firm in which you are interning.
 You need to check with your host firm to determine if they have policies regarding dress codes, smoking, piercings/tattoos, confidentiality, work schedules and procedures to follow in working with clients.